-Lulleen Lamar, Director, Philanthropy and Community Impact, July 2016 to present.
+Lulleen Lamar, Vice President, Philanthropy and Community Impact, July 2016 to present.
 Lulleen has spent her nonprofit management career focused on community engagement, donor relations, fundraising, grants management, public relations, and special events.
 In Albany, NY, Lulleen served as a volunteer and her rewarding experience prompted her to join the UWNNS staff in Nevada.
 Today, she is responsible for helping to maximize the philanthropic funding streams that support UWNNS’ community impact focus area of grade level reading.
 She holds a Bachelor’s Degree in Social Work and Master’s Degree in Public Communications from the College of Saint Rose, Albany, NY.